-- this is neither a research paper nor a reflection paper but combines elements of both - all sources need to be acknowledged appropriately and footnoted where appropriate - the assignment needs to refer to at least four of the authors whose work has been included in the readings for the learning circles this year not necessarily direct quotes but clear connection with their theory/theology - the assignment needs to make reference to insights gained through field placement experience, and engagement in the learning circles - the assignment is structured in two parts: - 1) a statement of identity in educational and liturgical ministry which can be in point form in the framework of "I believe...", or "For me, educational ministry is...
-Liturgical ministry is...." (to be not longer than one page); and - 2) a commentary/narrative reflection on the statement (to be between 8 and 10 pages long) - the commentary/narrative needs to respond to the following questions, not necessarily in the following order!
+- this is neither a research paper nor a reflection paper but combines elements of both - all sources need to be acknowledged appropriately and footnoted where appropriate - the assignment needs to refer to at least four of the authors whose work has been included in the readings for the learning circles this year - not necessarily direct quotes but clear connection with their theory/theology - the assignment needs to make reference to insights gained through field placement experience, and engagement in the learning circles - the assignment is structured in two parts: - 1) a statement of identity in pastoral care which can be in point form in the framework of "I believe...", or "For me, pastoral care is...." (to be not longer than one page); and - 2) a commentary/narrative reflection on the statement (to be between 8 and 10 pages long) - the commentary/narrative needs to respond to the following questions, not necessarily in the following order!